Artistic Haven

 Image Source

 This opening move establishes a central cross that balances your entire composition.
 It acts as your secret anchor for flawless proportions.
-Grab your light pencil and press gently so everything wipes away later.
+Grab your Light pencil marks can help in sketching the initial outline of the perfect ellipse. and press gently so everything wipes away later.
 Drag a straight horizontal line straight across your page center.
 Next, pull a vertical line directly through that midpoint.
+Aim for a perfect 90-degree intersection between both strokes.
+You can trace along a ruler if absolute straightness matters most.
+Folding your page both ways creates instant crease guides for perfect symmetry.
+You just created a clean plus sign!
+For extra geometric drills, visit this page to practice simple drawings.

 2. Draw the Bounding Rectangle to Frame Your Ellipse